 “What you don’t have, can’t leak!”

-If you develop, operate and control a chemical process such that the consequence is reduced due to different chemistry, chemicals, conditions or simplicity, wouldn’t the safety of the plant be improved?
+If you develop, operate and control a chemical process such that bad consequences are reduced, owing to different chemistry, chemicals, conditions or simplicity, wouldn’t the safety of the plant be improved?
 Is this better than layers of protection?
-Prevention is better than cure, yes?
+Prevention is better than cure.

 The inherent safety structure consists of three parts: